Michae1CC/STAT4402_PROJECT_CODE/README.md

 # STAT4402_A1
-Code and file for STAT4402 A1
+Source code and data files for the STAT4402 project